mtromp/EverCraftKata/README.md

 The tests are built as an application.
 QT does have the ability to create autotests when using qmake.
 Perhaps at some later time I will see how to do that with this project.

+**May 15, 2018**

+I achieved my goal to learn how to setup the project using CMake and google test.
+I might not complete this kata.